fommil/fpmortals/manuscript/remaining.md

 # Advanced Monads

+You have to know things like Advanced Monads in order to be an advanced functional programmer.

 incl monad transformers

 functor and applicative compose, monad doesn't, it's annoying, one or two detailed examples but mostly just listing what is available.